 Briefly soak slides in acetone (5 minutes is sufficient).
 Remove slides from acetone rinse and clean on both sides with Kimwipes to remove any oily residue.
 Rinse slides with DI water.

-Place the eight slides in the periphytometer.
-When you pack for a field trip, place periphyton racks carefully in a cooler to prevent slide breakage.
+Pack and transport slides and periphytometer with care.
+At the sampling site, place the eight slides in the periphytometer.

-In the field, find a suitable location for periphyton incubation; take care to place samplers from stations to be compared in areas with similar light and flow regimes.
-(Use this method in freshwater systems only.)
+Field samplers must ensure that conditions of flow, depth, salinity (if marine influenced), and other habitat parameters are as similar as possible between deployment sites that are to be compared.
 Because periphytometers float at the surface, they are often subject to vandalism.
 Degree of isolation is another consideration when determining periphytometer placement.
-Light penetration through the canopy is also very important.
+Light penetration through the canopy should also be considered.

 Using the nylon twine, attach periphytometer to some stable substrate, such as a tree branch or log.
 Orient the sampler with the shield directed upstream.
-Do not tie rack below water or the racks may be submersed beyond the zone of light penetration.
-Because water levels may fluctuate during the incubation period, provide a sufficient length of twine to prevent the periphytometer from either drying-out if water levels drop, or from submersing if water levels rise.
+Do not tie the rack below water or the racks may be submersed beyond the zone of light penetration.
+Because water levels may fluctuate during the incubation period, provide a sufficient length of twine to prevent the periphytometer from either drying out if water levels drop, or from submersing if water levels rise.

-After the 28-day incubation period, carefully retrieve the rack, ensuring no loss of algae, collect the slides (holding them only on the edges) and split for determination of periphyton chlorophyll-a and taxonomic analysis.
+After the 28-day incubation period, carefully retrieve the rack, ensuring no loss of algae, collect the slides (holding them only on the edges) and evenly divide slides among containers/tubes split for determination of periphyton chlorophyll-a and taxonomic analysis.
 If growth is sparse, place four slides (assuming none are lost or broken) in each of the two centrifuge tubes.
 When periphyton growth is extensive, place fewer slides in centrifuge tubes, as it is difficult to process (filter, etc.) a dense algal slurry.
 This decision is made in the field, as slides cannot be removed from a sample later (due to sloughing of algal material into the tube).
 Fill the centrifuge tubes (for chlorophyll-a and taxonomic analysis) with site water.

 Use the permanent marker to label the centrifuge tubes with the station, date collected, and the intended analysis.
 It is helpful to have this information filled out in advance, if possible.
-Place the sample tube directly on wet ice.
+Place the sample tubes directly on wet ice.

 Sample Preservation and Handling

 If slides will not be scraped within 36 hours, add 2 mL of buffered formalin (see FS 7001, section 1), 1 mL of M3 (see FS 7001, section 3), or 0.5 mL Lugol’s solution (see FS 7001, section 2) to each 50 mL container for identification and enumeration (only thermally preserve periphyton chlorophyll a samples).
-As long as samples are kept on ice and in the dark, and scraped within 36 hours, chemical preservation shall be done by the laboratory.
-It is preferable to wait until after slides are scraped to chemically preserve the sample for identification and enumeration.
+Provided samples are kept on ice and in the dark, and scraped within 36 hours, chemical preservation should be done by the laboratory.
+It is preferable to wait until the slides are scraped to chemically preserve the sample for identification and enumeration.

 Store samples for chlorophyll-a/biomass in site water.